JAlcocerT/JAlcocerT/content/blog/dev-forms.md

 ### Mailchimp

-You ll still need a back end to process the calls (if you are using static sites)
+You ll still need a back end to process the API calls.

+> If you are using static sites, you will need some kind of Python Back-End somewhere listening to these.

 ### MailerLite